 The Toyota Crown comes with standard heated front seats that can be adjusted to three levels.
 Limited and Platinum add standard ventilated front seats and heated rear seats to the list of creature comforts.
-The seats offer comfort and style, with Softex and black woven fabric seating on the XLE, and leather seats standard on the Limited and Platinum grades.
+The seats are not only comfortable, but stylish, with Softex and black woven fabric seating on the XLE, and leather seats standard on the Limited and Platinum grades.

-Dual zone climate control, standard for all grades, is accessed via a thin illuminated control panel that runs along the dashboard, just below the multimedia screen, along with other frequently used functions.
-All Toyota Crown grades also receive a 12.3-inch color MID.
+Dual zone climate control is also standard for all grades.
+A thin, attractive illuminated control panel runs along the dashboard, just below the multimedia screen, with frequently used functions placed on the lower row keyboard switches.
+All Crown grades also receive a 12.3-inch color MID.
 Drivers can select different displays with the push of a button, including a Hybrid System Indicator showing the driver system output and regeneration status to encourage eco-driving habits.
-As used on other Toyota hybrid models, the display suggests optimal amounts of acceleration for eco driving.
+As used on other Toyota hybrid models, the display suggests the optimal acceleration amount for eco driving.

-Toyota Crown Platinum and Limited grades include a standard fixed panoramic moonroof.
+The Crown Platinum and Limited grades include a standard panoramic moonroof.
 For added function and ambience, in-cabin LED lighting adds a premium feel.
-Illumination includes overhead and front/rear footwell lighting, cup holders, USB ports and door handle accents.
+Illumination, out of consideration for visibility and operability, includes overhead and front/rear footwell lighting, and cup holders, USB ports and door handles also receive lit accents.

 A Sanctuary on the Road